Master in Nursing by Research

 These skills prepare graduates for successful clinical practice.

-In the Master of Nursing (Public Health) program, students learn to integrate technology through courses such as Educational Technology, E-Learning, and Simulation in Nursing Education; explore Health Informatics and Telehealth in Public Health; utilize advancements in Maternal and Child Health technologies and E-health Systems in Midwifery; and apply digital tools and statistical software in Nursing Research, including Bioinformatics and Research Methodology.
+In the Master in Nursing (By Research) program, students learn to integrate technology through courses such as Educational Technology, E-Learning, and Simulation in Nursing Education; explore Health Informatics and Telehealth in Public Health; utilize advancements in Maternal and Child Health technologies and E-health Systems in Midwifery; and apply digital tools and statistical software in Nursing Research, including Bioinformatics and Research Methodology.

-Master of Nursing (Public Health) students at LUC are assessed through various methods to evaluate learning outcomes and competencies, utilizing both formative and summative approaches.
+Master in Nursing (By Research) students at LUC are assessed through various methods to evaluate learning outcomes and competencies, utilizing both formative and summative approaches.

 Assessment Methods: